New York, NY (646) 775-6646

 Evaluations include qualitative tools as well as standardized batteries, which may include measures such as:

-• Wechsler Intelligence Scale for Children, Fourth Edition (WISC-IV)
+• Wechsler Intelligence Scale for Children, Fifth Edition (WISC-V)

 • Wechsler Adult Intelligence Scale, Fourth Edition (WAIS-IV)